Array API Support#

 The Array API is a standardized interface for array operations across different Python array libraries.
 By coding to this standard, ezmsg-sigproc transformers can process data regardless of which array library created it, enabling:

-• GPU acceleration via CuPy or PyTorch tensors
+• GPU acceleration via CuPy, PyTorch, or JAX tensors

 • Framework interoperability for integration with ML pipelines